-The difference between the colors of the iPad Pro (2018) is smaller than any other color option in iPad history.
-The main reason is that there is no longer a color difference on the front bezel (what little remains).
-That, in conjunction with the fact that the 2018 line only comes in silver or space gray makes it easier than ever to choose the color that's right for you.
+The difference between the iPad Pro (2020) colors is smaller than any other color option in iPad history.
+The main reason is that there is no longer a color difference on the front bezel (what little of it remains).
+That, in conjunction with the fact that the 2020 line only comes in silver or space gray, makes it easier than ever to choose the color that's right for you.

 Scuffs vs. scratches

-Silver is much better at hiding small scratches and scrapes caused by such things as sliding it around on a table, keeping it in a bag with other things that have a rough texture, or laying it flat on hard surfaces all day.
-It'll show up more on the dark anodized aluminum of the space gray.
+Silver is much better at hiding small scratches and scrapes caused by sliding it around on a table, keeping it in a bag with other things that have a rough texture, or laying it flat on hard surfaces all day.
+But scratches and scrapes show up more on the dark anodized aluminum of the space gray.

 Light vs. Dark